 You might think this hack is obvious and even your best users can shut this one down, but here’s how the best social engineers use this tactic:

 The social engineer will create an email address that looks like a C-level executive in your business.
 Maybe they nab a fake domain that looks like yours, too.
-For instance, email@example.com (a fake domain that looks like ours) would get my attention, especially if they put John Hurley (our CEO) as the “from” name.
+For instance, firstname.lastname@example.org (a fake domain that looks like ours) would get my attention, especially if they put John Hurley as the “from” name.

 How would the social engineer know the name of my CEO?
 According to Nick Espinosa, they’ll do what’s called a “Harvest Scan,” where they do everything from port scanning to IP address lookup to Google stalking to email address verification.